Amplitude SQL: Getting started with Query

 Getting started

-Amplitude SQL is accessible just like any other chart type, via Create New > Chart > All chart types.
-It can be saved, shared, and added to a dashboard just like any other chart.
+Find Amplitude SQL through Create > Chart > View additional chart types.
+You can save it, share it, and add it to a dashboard just like any other chart.

 Note

-This feature currently does not support queuing data for Portfolio Views.
+This feature doesn't support queuing data for Portfolio Views.

-Alternatively, you can connect directly to your Snowflake database via a terminal or 3rd-party application, such as SQL Workbench or the Snowflake connector for Python.
-Please reach out to us or contact your Success Manager for your Snowflake credentials.
+You can also connect directly to your Snowflake database through a terminal or 3rd-party application, like SQL Workbench or the Snowflake connector for Python.
+Contact Amplitude Support or your Success Manager for your Snowflake credentials.

 Set up and syntax

 The Query package uses a simplified table schema for Snowflake and Amplitude SQL.
-The schema includes a single table that can be referenced using the shorthand $events
+The schema includes a single table you can reference using the shorthand $events

-If you want to access other tables, you can use the full name which can be found by clicking Show Schema.
+If you want to access other tables, use the full name, which you can find under Show Schema.

 Note

-If your user or event properties contain a period or a space, then you will need to wrap the name of the property in quotes.
-For example, user_properties:"first name".
+If your user or event properties contain a period or a space, wrap the name of the property in quotes: user_properties:"first name".

-If you are searching for a certain value, you will have to wrap the value of the property in single quotes.
-For example, user_properties:"plan type"='enterprise'.
+If you're searching for a certain value, wrap the value of the property in single quotes: user_properties:"plan type"='enterprise'.

-By default, Amplitude SQL shows a simple SQL query for events performed in the past 30 days.
+By default, Amplitude SQL shows a simple SQL query for events your users have performed in the past 30 days.
 The SQL syntax includes the following fields:

 • $date as Date (the date of the events)